Charles Ray (actor): Early life

 Ray was born in Jacksonville, Illinois, and moved to Springfield as a child where he attended elementary school.
 He then moved to Needles, California, for a time before finally relocating to Los Angeles where he finished his education.
-He began his career on the stage before working for director Thomas H. Ince as a film extra in silent shorts I’m December 1912.
+He began his career on the stage before working for director Thomas H. Ince as a film extra in silent shorts in December 1912.
 He appeared in several bit parts before moving on to supporting roles.
-Ray's breakthrough role came in 1915 when he co-starred opposite Frank Keenan in one of his first full length feature, the historical American Civil War drama The Coward.
-The film was a box office success and critics praised Ray’s mannerisms and natural acting style.
+Ray's breakthrough role came in 1915 when he co-starred opposite Frank Keenan in one of his first full-length feature, the historical American Civil War drama The Coward.
+The film was a box office success and critics praised Ray's mannerisms and natural acting style.

 Career

 Ray's popularity grew after appearing in a series of light silent comedy features which cast him in juvenile roles, primarily young, wholesome hicks or naive, unsophisticated "country bumpkins" that foiled the plans of thieves or con men and won the heart of his dream girl.
 In March 1917, he signed with Paramount Pictures and resumed working with director Thomas H. Ince.
 By 1920, Ray enjoyed critical and commercial success and was earning a reported $11,000 a week (approximately $ today).
-As Ray’s public popularity continued, he had gained a reputation in Hollywood for being difficult and egomaniacal.
+As Ray's public popularity continued, he had gained a reputation in Hollywood for being difficult and egomaniacal.
 In 1920, he abruptly left Paramount after studio head Adolph Zukor refused to give him a substantial pay raise.
 Zukor later wrote in his autobiography, The Public Is Never Wrong, that Ray's ego and behavior had become problematic and that Ray "... was headed for trouble and [I] did not care to be with him when he found it."
 Ray soon formed his own production company, Charles Ray Productions, and used his fortune to purchase a studio on Sunset Boulevard in Los Angeles (now known as the KCET Studios) where he planned to produce and shoot his own films.

 Ray's first independent production, 45 Minutes from Broadway, was released in August 1920 and was fairly successful but not as successful as his previous films.
-In February 1921, he produced and starred in The Old Swimmin' Hole, the first full length, American silent film that did not have intertitles to further the plot.
+In February 1921, he produced and starred in The Old Swimmin' Hole, the first full-length, American silent film that did not have intertitles to further the plot.
 The film drew critical acclaim for going against convention and for featuring a simple plot that was easy to follow without intertitles.
-Critics also praised Ray’s ability to act convincingly despite a lack of intertitles.
+Critics also praised Ray's ability to act convincingly despite a lack of intertitles.
 Despite the critical acclaim, the film was only shown for a short time in theaters in larger cities (where more sophisticated, big city audiences were more likely to accept experimental films and concepts) because the film featured Ray in a country bumpkin role.
-In February 1922, he signed a long term contract with United Artists.
+In February 1922, he signed a long-term contract with United Artists.